JerryWaaaaaaaa/2025-Q2-read-it-v2/README.md

 ## Security Notes

 - The extension requires permissions to read page content and make network requests
-- API keys are currently stored in the code (not recommended for production)
+- No API keys are required - the extension sends data directly to your server
-- Consider implementing proper authentication for production use
+- For production use, consider implementing proper authentication on your server side

 ## License